Image Embedding Models: Which to Use and Why Fine-Tuning Wins in 2026

 The new model has a much deeper understanding of the products in a retail environment where the images are not clean and the quality is not always high.
 This is the point where most of these products fall apart if they don't already have enough data to train on through real world image collection.
 This model gives us an elite starting point that only improves from there.

-Width.ai builds custom product matching systems used in retail environments to recognize and match SKUs, products, and other items.
-We’ve reached 90%+ accuracy in a ton of domains and have scaled these systems up to 3.5 million SKUs.
-We’d love to chat about your product matching or warehouse automation use case!
+Width.ai builds custom product recognition systems that handle product detection, object recognition, and SKU matching in retail environments, for products, displays, and other items.
+We've reached 90%+ accuracy in a ton of domains and have scaled these systems up to 3.5 million SKUs.
+We'd love to chat about your product matching or warehouse automation use case!